 - Impose Admin Color Scheme

-The following information is an example of what you will see in your admin dashboard updates section depending on your settings.
+The following information is an example of what you might see in your admin dashboard updates section depending on your settings and site circumstances.
 (Note: Your information will be different.)

 Dashboard Update Information